project-flotta/project-flotta.github.io/_posts/2022-08-27-image-classification-on-edgedevices.markdown

 Once the edge device is configured, it begins real-time object recognition on the camera feed at the specified time interval and if an object is detected it captures and stores the images with the localization of those objects.

-The functionality of the Flotta agent and Operator of bidirectional data sync between the device and storage is then used to sync these images from the device with object storage. (learn more on Data Synchronization [here](https://project-flotta.io/documentation/v0_2_0/operations/data_synchronization.html))
+The functionality of the Flotta agent and Operator of bidirectional data sync between the device and storage is then used to sync these images from the device with object storage.
+(Learn more on Data Synchronization [here](https://project-flotta.io/documentation/v0_2_0/operations/data_synchronization.html))

 Next the images can be browsed using flotta web app running in a cluster.